-- 2 beginning the day after the primary election and ending on 3 general election day.
-4 "General election year" means the period commencing 5 January 1 of an even-numbered year in which a general election 6 is held and ending on the general election day.
-7 "Primary election" means a primary, initial special, or 8 initial nonpartisan election.
+"General election campaign period" means the period beginning the day after the primary election and ending on general election day.

+General election year" means the period commencing January 1 of an even-numbered year in which a general election is held and ending on the general election day.

+7 "Primary election" means a primary, initial special, or8 initial nonpartisan election.

 9 "Primary election campaign period" means the period in a 10 primary election year beginning with the certification for 11 public funding under this subpart and ending on the primary 12 election day.

 13 "Public funding", "public funds", "comprehensive public 14 funding", or "comprehensive public funds" means campaign funds 15 from the Hawaii election campaign fund's subaccount for the 16 comprehensive public funding program under section 11-421 that 17 are received by a certified candidate pursuant to this subpart.
 18 "Qualifying contribution" means a monetary contribution 19 that complies with section 11-F.